Academic Catalog: 2015–2016

 120 Geochemistry of the Environment (1 course) This course is the same as ENV-120.
 The complete course description can be found in the Environmental Studies listings.

 212 Evolution of the Earth (1 course) This course explores the geological evolution of the earth and the history of life by applying the theories, observations, data, and methods that geologists use to approach complicated histories and unrepeated events.
-We investigate both the physical and the biological evolution of the planet and examine the current scientific explanations for events that have occurred on this planet.
+We investigate both the physical and the biological evolution of the planet and examine the current scientific expla- nations for events that have occurred on this planet.
 We answer questions such as “Why does Minnesota have some of the oldest rocks on Earth?”
 “What caused 90% of all species on Earth to become extinct?”
-“Why are the Himalayas tall?”
-And “How did dinosaurs evolve?”
+“Why are the Himalayas tall?” and “How did dinosaurs evolve?”
 A weekly laboratory introduces the techniques of historical geology and develops skills fundamental to geology.
 Students investigate the geologic process recorded in grains of sand, as part of an individual laboratory project.
 A required field trip, conducted over Spring Break, explores the development of hypotheses from field observations.
-Prerequisite: any Level I course in Geology or permission of the instructor.
+Prerequisite: GEG-105, GEO-111 or GEO-120.
 Spring semester.

 237 Global Climate Change (1 course) Human-induced global climate change is one of the greatest scientific and political challenges of our time.
-In this course, we begin by asking questions like “What caused climate change through Earth’s history?”
-“How do energy and mass move between the oceans, atmosphere, cryosphere and biosphere?”
+In this course, we begin by asking ques- tions like “What caused climate change through Earth’s history?” and “How do energy and mass move between the oceans, atmosphere, cryosphere and biosphere?”
 We read about the beginnings of agriculture, and how humans may have begun impacting the climate thousands of years ago.
-Then, we shift our focus to how oceans, ecosystems and human societies are currently changing as the planet heats up.
-We explore question such as “What are projections for Earth’s climate in the future?”
-And “What can we do to adapt to and mitigate climate change?”
+Then, we shift our focus to how oceans, ecosystems and human societies are cur- rently changing as the planet heats up.
+We explore question such as “What are projections for Earth’s climate in the future?” and “What can we do to adapt to and mitigate climate change?”
 Students then determine what topics they want to explore in more depth.
 Finally, we take action to counter climate science illiteracy in our communities.
-In lab, we collect sediment cores from a local lake and analyze them for climate signals, use simple computer models to experiment with changing climate patterns in the future, and answer climate change questions using the enormous datasets being produced and published by public agencies.
-Prerequisite: GEG-105, GEG-108, GEO-111 or GEO-120.
+In lab, we collect sediment cores from a local lake and analyze them for climate signals, use simple computer models to experiment with changing climate patterns in the future, and answer climate change questions using the enor- mous datasets being produced and published by public agencies.
+Prerequisite: GEG-105, GEG- 108, GEO-111 or GEO-120.
 Spring semester, even years.

-241 Paleontology (1 course) This course explores the life of the geologic past, including the application of the study of fossils to evolution, paleoecology, biogeography, and biostratigraphy.
-Students explore topics from the origin of life to the Impact of humanity on biodiversity.
+241 Paleontology (1 course) This course explores the life of the geologic past, including the application of the study of fossils to evolution, paleoecology, biogeography, and biostratigra- phy.
+Students explore topics from the origin of life to the impact of humanity on biodiversity.
 We explore questions such as “How did animals first evolve?”
-“How has life, from microbes to humans, altered Earth’s climate, atmosphere, and oceans?”
-And “How does the distribution of organisms in time and space tell us about past climate and geological processes?”
+“How has life, from microbes to humans, altered Earth’s climate, atmosphere, and oceans?” and “How does the distribution of organisms in time and space tell us about past climate and geological processes?”
 Laboratories will emphasize hands-on work with fossils, including specimens collected on a required weekend field trip to southeastern Minnesota and northern Iowa.
 Students choose individual research topics about fossils to investigate as part of a term project.
-Fall semester, odd years.
+WRITD, Fall semester, odd years.

 268, 368 Career Exploration, Internship (Course value to be determined) Off-campus employment experience related to the student’s major.
 See description of the Internship Program.
 Prerequisite: junior or senior status.
 Fall and Spring semesters.